trankhanhduy201/english_learning_app/README.md

 - The backend container automatically runs:
   - `makemigrations`
   - `migrate`
-  - `collectstatic`
   during startup via `entrypoint.sh`.
-- Static files are collected and stored in the `static/` directory.
 - You can create a Django admin user by entering the backend container:
   ```bash
   docker exec -it <backend_container_name> python manage.py createsuperuser